awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-codepipeline-pipeline-artifactstore.md

 [Type](#cfn-codepipeline-pipeline-artifactstore-type): String
 ```

-## Properties<a name="w4ab1c21c10c75c17c25b7"></a>
+## Properties<a name="w13ab1c21c10c81c17c25b7"></a>

 `EncryptionKey`  <a name="cfn-codepipeline-pipeline-artifactstore-encryptionkey"></a>
-The encryption key AWS CodePipeline uses to encrypt the data in the artifact store, such as an AWS Key Management Service \(AWS KMS\) key\.
-If you don't specify a key, AWS CodePipeline uses the default key for Amazon Simple Storage Service \(Amazon S3\)\.
+The encryption key CodePipeline uses to encrypt the data in the artifact store, such as an AWS Key Management Service \(AWS KMS\) key\.
+If you don't specify a key, CodePipeline uses the default key for Amazon Simple Storage Service \(Amazon S3\)\.
 *Required*: No
 *Type*: [EncryptionKey](aws-properties-codepipeline-pipeline-artifactstore-encryptionkey.md)

 `Location`  <a name="cfn-codepipeline-pipeline-artifactstore-location"></a>
-The name of the S3 bucket where AWS CodePipeline stores artifacts for a pipeline\.
+The name of the S3 bucket where CodePipeline stores artifacts for a pipeline\.
 *Required*: Yes
 *Type*: String